5 LinkedIn Profile Hacks for Job Seekers You Didn’t Know About

 Second: don’t just stop with listing these skills – prove them with endorsements!

 Each of your skills can be endorsed by your connections, as seen in the screenshot below.
-Endorsements are quick and easy to give, so don’t be afraid to ask your current and former colleagues, bosses, or clients to give you a few on your most prized skills.
+Endorsements are quick and easy to give, so don’t be afraid to ask your current and former colleagues, bosses, or clients to give you a few for your most prized skills.

 Did you know you have control over who can and can’t see your LinkedIn?
 You have a lot, in fact.

 Just go to My Profile, click on “Edit Public Profile and URL” on the right side of the screen, and you’ll be presented with a long list of options to control who can and can’t see nearly every element of your profile.
-You can decide who sees your profile picture, headline, summary, connections and more.
+You can decide who sees your profile picture, headline, summary, connections, and more.